caestradaa/covid_fatality_in_Col/README.md

 - Replacement of record "1899-12-30 00: 00: 00.000" by null records (date records that were originally null in the csv were wrongly imported as "1899-12-30 00: 00: 00.000").
 - Change of column name from `estado` to `severidad`, as it better explains the content of the column: the degree of severity of each case.
 - Change of column name from `recuperado` by `estado`, as it better explains the content of the column: the current status of the case.
-- *Correction of the names of municipalities and departments with wrong characters.
+- *Correction of the names of municipalities, departments and countries with wrong characters.
+ISO code was corrected too.
-- *Correction of the names and ISO code of countrie wrong characterss: accents, letter ñ and misspelled.
  **<font size="0.5">Not necessary for this analysis but for future ones.</font>*

 Some procedures executed: